 Public Health Practices Project has ended

-The Public Health Practices (PHP) program at the Center for Infectious Disease Research and Policy (CIDRAP) recently concluded a 12-month study to assess (1) the needs of public health preparedness professionals, (2) how the forces of health reform affect them, (3) what role our project might play going forward, and (4) options for sustainable funding.
+The Public Health Practices (PHP) program at the Center for Infectious Disease Research and Policy (CIDRAP) concluded a 12-month study in 2014 to assess (1) the needs of public health preparedness professionals, (2) how the forces of health reform affect them, (3) what role our project might play going forward, and (4) options for sustainable funding.
 We learned the following:

 - PHP is considered the premier source of salient, vetted, and rapidly delivered tools applicable to the real world in which public health practitioners and partners work.
 In just this past year, subscribers to this newsletter have more than doubled, and downloads of tools and practices submitted by hundreds of preparedness professionals on the site continue to rise.

 - Practitioners depend on PHP and use it in creative ways that exceed expectations when the project was launched in 2007, including training new staff, reaching out to new partners, adding content to health agency Web sites, finding documentation for reports, and even for help making decisions.